xvxx/ldpl-rs/README.md

 This project is in its infancy, but can compile simple LDPL programs.
 It supports all LDPL 4.4 statements, including C++ extensions, and can compile and run all the examples that shipped with LDPL 4.4.
+It can also compile [Gild].

-It also passes 11 of 12 of the [official LDPL tests][ldpltest].
+It passes 11 of 12 of the [official LDPL tests][ldpltest].

-These features are currently unsupported:
+However, these features are currently unsupported:

+- [ ] CREATE STATEMENT overloading
 - [ ] nested collections (NUMBER LIST LIST LIST)
 - [ ] OF syntax (LIST OF NUMBERS)